-A Comparison of Critical Thinking Changes in Psychology and Philosophy Classes "We must sooner or later abandon the traditional attempt to teach our fellow citizens what to think.
+We must sooner or later abandon the traditional attempt to teach our fellow citizens what to think.
 Such efforts cannot prepare us for the real world we must, in fact, face.
-We must concentrate instead on teaching ourselves how to think..."
+We must concentrate instead on teaching ourselves how to think....

-- Paul (1995, p.
+Paul (1995, p.
 16)

 Critical thinking (CT) involves the ability to evaluate claims on the basis of evidence so that a sound conclusion can be drawn (Bensley, 1998).
-CT is typically reported across disciplines as one of the top goals of higher education, with 99.6 percent of U.S. faculty indicating that CT skills are "very important" or "essential" (Wyer, 2009).
-Further, CT is central to psychology as it lies at the junction of the discipline's emphasis on scientific methods and its seminal content domain-i.e., the study of how human beings think (Myers, 2009).
-In fact, CT is the third listed goal in the American Psychological Association guidelines for the undergraduate psychology major, stated as "respect and use critical and creative thinking, skeptical inquiry, and, when possible, the scientific approach to solve problems related to behavior and mental processes" (American Psychological Association, 2007, p.
+CT is typically reported across disciplines as one of the top goals of higher education, with 99.6% of U.S. faculty indicating that CT skills are "very important" or "essential" (Wyer, 2009).
+Further, CT is central to psychology as it lies at the junction of the discipline's emphasis on scientific methods and its seminal content domain-that is, the study of how human beings think (Myers, 2009).
+In fact, CT is the third listed goal in the American Psychological Association (2007) guidelines for the undergraduate psychology major, stated as "respect and use critical and creative thinking, skeptical inquiry, and, when possible, the scientific approach to solve problems related to behavior and mental processes." (p.
 14).
 Thus, if we aim to teach our students psychology, we must above all teach them how to think critically about the world within and around them.
 We do not want them to simply memorize facts, or believe everything they learn from Wikipedia, but rather to develop a structured and effective process for how to think about various issues.

-One key issue is to what extent we can assess the fundamental elements of CT development and evaluate whether it can be improved by specific college coursework.
-Toward this end, previous research has taken several complementary approaches, measuring changes in:

-(1) CT skills, both psychology-specific (Lawson, 1999; Wesp & Montgomery, 1998) and general ability (e.g., Sandor, Clark, Campbell, Rains, & Cascio, 1998; Scott, Markert, & Dunn, 1998), and (2) specific beliefs such as endorsement of paranormal phenomena (McLean & Miller, 2010).
+One key issue is to what extent we can assess the fundamental elements of CT development and evaluate whether it can be improved by specific college course work.
+Toward this end, previous research has taken several complementary approaches, measuring changes in (1) CT skills, both psychology specific (Lawson, 1999; Wesp & Montgomery, 1998) and general ability (e.g., Sandor, Clark, Campbell, Rains, & Cascio, 1998; Scott, Markert, & Dunn, 1998) and (2) specific beliefs such as endorsement of paranormal phenomena (McLean & Miller, 2010).

-Psychology-specific CT is the ability to evaluate claims using psychological research principles-i.e., to examine evidence, detect flaws, or design studies.
+Psychology-specific CT is the ability to evaluate claims using psychological research principles-that is, to examine evidence, detect flaws, or design studies.
 Measuring psychology-specific CT is a relatively recent undertaking.
 Our literature search illustrated that, from 1974 (the first full-size journal) to 1998, 26 articles in Teaching of Psychology (85% of which appeared in the February 1995 special issue on CT) described various teaching methods to enhance CT, ranging from case studies and technology to cooperative learning and questioning.
 However, none actually assessed whether these teaching strategies resulted in CT gains for students.
-In 1998, roughly two thirds of Introductory Psychology textbooks defined and discussed the CT process (Griggs, Jackson, Marek, & Christopher, 1998).
+In 1998, roughly two thirds of introductory psychology textbooks